Asymptotic properties of special function solutions of Painlev\'e III equation for fixed parameters: Toeplitz determinants of cylinder functions

 By relation \eqref{eq:diff-iden2}, by induction, we can show:

 To prove \eqref{eq:diff-iden6} by \eqref{eq:diff-iden2}, we first fix $k=1$ and induct on $j$.
 We have

 After showing \eqref{eq:diff-iden7} we induct on $k$.
-We also can notice that coefficient depending in $j$ cancels in the right hand side of \eqref{eq:diff-iden7}.
-It implies that $d_{nkj}$ actually doesn't depend on $j$.
+We also can notice that coefficient depending in $j$ cancels in the right-hand side of \eqref{eq:diff-iden7}.
+It implies that $d_{nkj}$ actually does not depend on $j$.
 So \eqref{eq:diff-iden6} can be written as

 Again, we furtherly simplify the determinant by \eqref{eq:diff-iden8}: